Zeph180/recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Some _blog <a name="about-project"></a>
+# 📖 Recipe-app <a name="about-project"></a>

-**Some _blog** is an ongoing project which when finished will be a ruby on rails application which allows users to make posts, comments and leave likes, while saving all of this data to a database server.
+**Recipe-app** The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It allows user to save ingredients to a recipe, keep track of stock, create recipes, and generate a shopping list based on the difference between inventory and recipe requirements.
+To allow sharing the recipe, the user or creater can indicate whether it is private or public..

 ## 🛠 Built With <a name="built-with"></a>